cloudb2/processus/README.md

 This includes the following:

 1. **status** A status for each task and the overall workflow
-2. **time-opened** The time (milliseconds elapsed since 1 January 1970 00:00:00 UTC up until now) the task was opened.
+2. **timeOpened** The time (milliseconds elapsed since 1 January 1970 00:00:00 UTC up until now) the task was opened.
-3. **time-started** The time the task was started.
-Later we'll explore why this can be different to time-opened
+3. **timeStarted** The time the task was started.
+Later we'll explore why this can be different to timeOpened
-4. **time-completed** The time the task completed
+4. **timeCompleted** The time the task completed
-5. **handler-duration** The time it took the handler to execute the task
+5. **handlerDuration** The time it took the handler to execute the task
-6. **total-duration** The total duration the task was opened.
-Later we'll explore why this can be different to handler-duration
+6. **totalDuration** The total duration the task was opened.
+Later we'll explore why this can be different to handlerDuration [top](#processus)
-[top](#processus)

 <hr>